Basics of Newborn Baby Sleep (0 to 3 Months)

 During the day, the baby may take 3-4 naps of 30 minutes to three hours divided between the morning and afternoon.
 Daytime sleep decreases as the baby grows and the gap between naps increase.

-During the night, the baby will sleep for 9-12 hours waking up in between for feeding.
+During the night, the baby will sleep for 9-12 hours waking up in between for feeds.
 As they grow, they will still wake you up at night, but the frequency will reduce.
 You will need to help set a newborn bedtime schedule.
-A 3 month old baby will be less likely to keep you awake at night than a newborn.
+A 3-month-old baby will be less likely to keep you awake at night than a newborn.

 Newborn Baby Sleep Development

 Babies cannot speak, but their behaviour will indicate their needs and wants.
-You will observe cues like yawning, crying, becoming fussy, or becoming unusually quiet.
-A sleep-deprived baby can be cranky and that could also mean sleep-deprived parent.
+You will observe cues like yawning, crying, or the baby becoming fussy or becoming unusually quiet.
+A sleep-deprived baby can be cranky, and that could also result in sleep-deprived parents.
 An overtired baby will be difficult to calm down too.

 Establish a Good Bedtime Routine

-It is important that you foster good sleep routines for babies at an early stage in life.
-A bedtime ritual with lullabies, stories, and kisses will foster a strong bond between parent and baby.
+It is essential that you foster a good sleep routine for babies at an early stage in life.
+A bedtime ritual with lullabies, stories, and kisses will foster a strong bond between the parents and their baby.